- The Option Premium

 Most people fall in love with LEAPS income strategies for one reason: they feel like discovered leverage.

-Instead of tying up $18,000 to buy 100 shares outright, you spend perhaps $4,000 to $8,000 on a deep-in-the-money LEAPS call, then sell short-term calls against it as if you owned the stock.
-That's the Poor Man's Covered Call in plain terms, a covered call structure built on borrowed time rather than actual shares.
+Instead of tying up $18,000 to buy 100 shares outright, you spend perhaps $4,000 to $8,000 on a deep in-the-money LEAPS call, then sell short-term calls against it as if you owned the stock.
+That's the Poor Man's Covered Call in plain terms, a covered call structure built on options rather than actual shares.

 The mechanics are straightforward enough.
-But the strategy doesn't become real until you can answer three questions with actual numbers: How much have we genuinely reduced our cost basis?
-What yield are we earning on the capital we've actually deployed?
-And what should we realistically expect without indulging in fantasy projections?
+But the strategy doesn't become real until you can answer three questions with actual numbers: How much have you genuinely reduced your cost basis?
+What yield are you earning on the capital you've actually deployed?
+And what should you realistically expect without indulging in fantasy projections?

 Let's build a framework you can apply consistently, month after month.